 - Sir Cyril Herman Hinshelwood, English chemist.
 Nobel prize 1956

-Our lab is interested in the fundamentals of blood vessel formation.
+Our lab is interested in the fundamentals of blood vessel formation and smooth muscle differentiation.
 We strive to understand how endothelial and smooth muscle cells communicate to create the vascular landscape that carries blood throughout our bodies.
 The experimental focus is on signaling mechanisms that occur between and within cells.
 The lab utilizes state-of-the-art molecular, cellular and genetic strategies to investigate these mechanisms.
 Signals emanating from one vascular cell type impinge on others causing precise changes in gene expression.
 Our goal is to link individual signals with the gene expression patterns that are ultimately responsible for the molecular and morphogenic changes associated with formation and maturation of blood vessels.
 We are always looking for enthusiastic, dedicated individuals that think hard work is fun and science is cool.

 Contact us to learn about available opportunities.